Canon T3 vs Olympus E-M1 II

 |16.||Panasonic GH5||Y||stereo / mono||Y||Y||full||3.1||Y||-||Y|

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T3 does not offer wifi capability.
+In contrast, the T3 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the T3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the T3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T3 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.